Blog post by Gwen

 May Rose, Duchaufour and Bakouche.
 I have a weakness for all three, so what could be better?
 Well, the fact that I was actually going to be in Paris in April around the time of the launch that’s what.

-And that’s how I found myself at the Rose Bakery in Bon Marche on May 2 for a celebration for Rose Privée Eau de Parfum.
+And that’s how I found myself at the Rose Bakery in Bon Marché for a celebration of Rose Privée Eau de Parfum.

 The fragrance is based on the Rose de Mai, or the Provence Rose, which grows in Grasse.
-It’s a hybrid rose developed by Dutch rose breeders somewhere around the 17th century.
-It has highly scented round, globular flowers and is cultivated for its particular clear, honeyed-sweet fragrance.
-The flower is so fragile and that it can only be harvested when it blooms in the month of May.
+It’s a hybrid rose developed by Dutch rose breeders around the 17th century.
+It has highly scented, round, globular flowers and is cultivated for its particular, clear, honeyed-sweet fragrance.
+The flower is so fragile that it can only be harvested when it blooms in May.

-I love a baked good as much as the next person and the treats designed by the Rose Bakery for the event were delish, but it is the eau de parfum that I came for and went home with.
+I love a baked good as much as the next person, and the treats designed by the Rose Bakery for the event were delish, but it was the perfume I came for and went home with.

-Rose Privée opens fresh and citrusy from green mandarin while basil adds a green herbal note along with it’s lovely anise facet, violet leaves keep it fresh and green.
+Rose Privée opens fresh and citrusy from green mandarin, while basil adds a green herbal note along with its lovely anise facet, violet leaves keep it fresh and green.
 This is not the sweet violet smell traditionally used in retro fragrances.
 The violet leaves make Rose Privée modern, contemporary and unisex.
-Then, the most tangy, fruity note of blackcurrant shows up, with its distinguishing cat pee facet, and just makes the opening just the beginning of a gorgeous journey.
-It doesn’t take long for the Rose de Mai to appear - clear, and sweet and just rosy perfection.
+Then, the most tangy, fruity note of blackcurrant shows up and makes the opening just the beginning of a gorgeous journey.
+It doesn’t take long for the Rose de Mai to appear - clear, sweet and just rosy perfection.
 Carnation gives it a gentle spicy hum while magnolia gives it a lush, creamy, floral depth.
-There is a whiff of lilac that is a reminder that this is spring.
+There is a whiff of lilac; a reminder that this is spring.
 I don’t think I’ve ever smelled anything like this.
 The rose stays right through to the oakmoss-free chypre base.
-This is a game changer where regulatory standards are concerned.
+This is a game changer in terms of regulatory standards.
 There is a note of dry hay at the base, and it echoes the green at the opening, while beeswax adds a deep animalic note, all of it warmed and smoothed by musk.

 Check out Rose Privée in our Shop.